jasonhorner/adfdeepdive/README.md

 [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer) will be helpful as well

 # VS Code
-Optionally you might want to install [VS Code](https://code.visualstudio.com/download#) As well
+Optionally you might want to install [VS Code](https://code.visualstudio.com/download#) as well

 #VS Code Add-ins
 I recomend the following add-in's For working with PowerShell and ARM Templates: